-1.3.3 Tracking With An Ad-Injection Server
+1.3.3 Tracking With an Ad-Stitching Server

-The ad-serving process described in section 1.3.1 uses an ad-injector server on behalf of an audio player client that can't execute and track ads independent of the content stream they play.
+The ad-serving process described in section 1.3.1 uses an ad-stitching server on behalf of an audio player client that can't execute and track ads independent of the content stream they play.
 This method falls into a gray area.
-The ad-injector server is not the client that plays the ad, but it tracks ads on behalf of the client.
+The ad-stitching server is not the client that plays the ad, but it tracks ads on behalf of the client.
 This type of tracking is done neither server-side nor client side.

-However, because a lot of audio players are clients that can't track ads, ad-injection server tracking is a common practice in digital audio advertising.
+However, because a lot of audio players are clients that can't track ads, ad-stitching server tracking is a common practice in digital audio advertising.